foliant-docs/docs/src/config.md

     - tutorial.md
 ```

-Chapters may nested with mappings and sublists.
+Chapters may be nested with mappings and sublists.
 These complex structures may be treated differently by different backends: some may ignore nesting, some may use it to alter the resulting build.
-But usually these two ideas are shared between all backends:
+But usually, these two ideas are shared between all backends:

-- only those Markdown files which are mentioned in the chapters list, will appear in the resulting build;
+- only those Markdown files which are mentioned in the chapters list will appear in the resulting build;
-- the order in which chapters are mentioned in the list, will be preserved in the resulting build.
+- the order in which chapters are mentioned in the list will be preserved in the resulting build.

 Consider this example chapters list: